edbeeching/Computer_Networks_Project/README.md

 A networked program that provides IP:ports of users that are sharing parts of the Composition.

 ### Member
-The core program that is used to get/share the Composition, this requires the .orch file to know detail of what composition to share/download.
+The core program that is used to get/share the Composition, this requires the .orch file to know details of which composition to share/download.

 ## Instructions for using the program